 Description: Lice will always be a problem, but we have the solution!
 Low cost of entry, year round demand, a needed service that cures the problem of head lice, guaranteed and solves a real problems for families.
 Opportunities: Single, multi-unit, area and master licensee opportunities available in the US and worldwide.
-Excludes: CT, MA, MI, NC, NH, NJ, OR, SC and the UK, South Africa.
+Excludes: CA, AL, CT, MA, MI, MS, NM, NJ, NC, ND, OK, RI, SC, UT.
 Business Type: Business Opportunity.
-Minimum Cash Required: $65,000.
+Minimum Cash Required: $90,000.
 Financing Assistance: Yes, through a third party.
 Training Provided: Yes.

 Lice Clinics of America Business Opportunity Video